 Inori stood there as tears slowly welled and began to fall. "….What do you mean unavailable?!"

 Mei stepped closer, hand outstretched.
 "Hey… don't be scared, you're not in trouble okay? let's sit down.
-We can call your real parents"
+We can call your real parents."

 "Don't touch me."

-Inori's vision blurred at the edges as her brows furrowed in confusion, the station lights smearing into hazy halos.
+Her brows furrowed in confusion, the station lights smearing into hazy halos.
 Her heart pounded in her ears, a frantic drumbeat drowning out everything else.

 She could feel the walls closing in, the air growing thinner, the weight of every police officer stare pressing down like invisible hands.